-After winning the America's Cup in 1995 and then successfully defending it in 2000, New Zealand has become one of the world's top sailing and cruising destinations.
+After winning the America's Cup in 1995 and then successfully defending it in 2000, New Zealand has become one of the world's top sailing and cruising travel-health-and-safety.
 For sailors and cruisers in the South Pacific, the best weather is during the winter months (May to October).
 However, travelers can escape the cyclone season in the tropics of the South Pacific by venturing further south to New Zealand during the summer months too (November through March).

 New Zealand is one of the most beautiful sailing destinations in the world, and it may be one of the safest places to visit, too.
 There are few flora and fauna species that can harm visitors, and every town and city has safe, reliable healthcare.
 A U.S. Embassy and Canadian High Commission are found in Wellington, and a U.S. Consulate is in Auckland.
 The food is local and fresh, and the people are some of the friendliest and most accommodating in the world.
 However, it is important to keep up with the weather in New Zealand as it can change rapidly.

 Nicknamed the "City of Sails," Auckland has more boats per person than anywhere else in the world.
 Auckland has an ever-growing number of restaurants, bars and cafes, and it is also home to the Maritime Museum, which has a working fleet of four heritage vessels that offer visitors the incredible experience of sailing the Waitemata Harbor.
 Auckland Harbor opens out into the Hauraki Gulf, a favorite for sailors to explore.
 Whether by taking one of the local ferries or a vessel of your own, you will find a great number of beautiful islands to explore.